lavanyagundapaneni/synthetic-pathways/README.md

 ```

-## 8.Structuring and Validating the Data:
+## 8. Structuring and Validating the Data:
 The code parses the generated entries and ensures that each entry contains the expected number of fields.
 Invalid entries are filtered out.

 ```synthetic_data = []